Sonnet 57

 Sonnet 57 is one of 154 sonnets written by the English playwright and poet William Shakespeare.
 It is a member of the Fair Youth sequence, in which the poet expresses his love towards a young man.
 Sonnet 57 is connected with Sonnet 58 which pursues the theme of the poet as a slave of the beloved.

 Synopsis and analysis

-The character the poet is writing to, in sonnet 57, is a young male he seems to be attracted to.
-"Shakespeare's sonnets display a narrative and a Dramatic Personae which combine to threaten conventional assumptions of appropriate love.
+The character the poet is writing to, in Sonnet 57, is a young male he seems to be attracted to.
+"Shakespeare's sonnets display a narrative and a Dramatic Personae which combine to threaten conventional assumptions of appropriate love."
 Looking at Sonnet 57, the writer is claiming that the young man, due to the age gap, enslaves him and he must be patient and wait for the time when the fair youth desires the poet and the poet will ultimately wait for that time.
 Furthering this statement into a detailed analysis of the poem, in line one, "being your slave what should I do but tend"; Shakespeare is referring to himself as a slave who serves his master.
-He continues throughout Sonnet 57 to emphasise that he is devoted to his master.
+He continues throughout Sonnet 57 to emphasize that he is devoted to his master.